D3 RESEARCH STANDARDS & GUIDELINES

 FRONTIERS RESEARCH TOPIC (ARTICLE COLLECTION)

-To broadcast academic outcomes from our Toronto D3 Symposia (2020 Workshop, 2021 Research Incubator, 2022 Toronto Symposium) and beyond, D3G has partnered with Frontiers – an innovative and translation-savvy publisher with broad reach across basic and health sciences – to develop a Research Topic (aka Article Collection) entitled "Molar Hypomineralisation and Chalky Teeth: From developmental physiology to social good".
+To broadcast academic outcomes from our Toronto D3 Symposia (2020 Workshop, 2021 Research Incubator, 2022 Toronto Symposium) and beyond, D3G has partnered with Frontiers – an innovative and translation-savvy publisher with broad reach across basic and health sciences – to develop an Article Collection (aka Research Topic) entitled "Molar Hypomineralisation and Chalky Teeth: From developmental physiology to social good".
 Remarkably, this new field-shaping initiative involves 4 leading journals (Frontiers in: Physiology; Dental Medicine; Public Health; Paediatrics), and so enabling exposure across an exceptionally broad audience in best translational fashion – learn more here, and download the Writer's Guidelines here.
 Note other relevant articles may be included when they support our translational mission and these guidelines.

 PRIMER ON TRANSLATIONAL LANGUAGE (from 2020 D3 WORKSHOP)